anna099/hegel/1-introduction.md

 neither transcendental (and therefore conditioned by nothing, contravening the Principle of Sufficient Reason) nor rational (and therefore capable of representation, making it relational and therefore not self-standing).
-Thus, according to Spinoza (and Jacobi), rationalism is necessarily atheistic.
+Thus, according to Jacobi's reading of Spinoza, rationalism is necessarily atheistic.
 It is also fatalistic, because to affirm free will is to affirm the possibility of multiple first causes (i.e. willing agents), and nihilistic, since it denies the existence of entities altogether: for Spinoza, every 'thing' is merely a modification of the single substance (*being* or nature).<sup>[c](#c)</sup>

 The German rationalist project was thereby called into question by Jacobi.
 If it